FAQ

 Yes.
 Choosing the right therapist is a big decision, and the fit between therapist and client is a key factor in a successful outcome in therapy.
 I offer free 20-minute telephone or video consultations to answer your questions and help you decide whether or not you would like to make an appointment.
 If you would rather contact me by email, that is fine, too.

 Currently, priority for new openings is given to people dealing with Body-Focused Repetitive Behaviors, vicarious trauma, and issues related to the HSP trait.
 You are always welcome to check with me.
-I maintain a waiting list and accept new clients when I can.
+I maintain a waiting list and accept new patients when space allows.

 There are some excellent resources available if you are looking for information on BFRBs or HSP issues.